michaeldiaz0/Model/README.txt

-This program is an idealized numerical model that solves the equations of motion for the atmosphere based on a perturbation / basic state decomposition.
-Its equations and the numerical methods used to solve them are described in more detail in Diaz and Boos (2019a) and Diaz and Boos (2019b).
+This program is an idealized numerical model that solves the anelastic equations of motion for the atmosphere based on a perturbation / basic state decomposition.
+It includes a microphysics and turbulence parameterization and can be run on parallel architecture.
+The equations and the numerical methods used to solve them are described in more detail in Diaz and Boos (2019a) and Diaz and Boos (2019b).

 -------------------------------------------------------------
 I. COMPILATION
 -------------------------------------------------------------

-This program requires three external libraries: NETCDF (the file format, downloadable at https://www.unidata.ucar.edu/software/netcdf/), FFTW3 (a Fast Fourier Transform library, downloadable at http://www.fftw.org), and an implementation of MPI (the parallel programming library, for example, OpenMPI).
+This program requires three external libraries: NetCDF (the file format, downloadable at https://www.unidata.ucar.edu/software/netcdf/), FFTW3 (a Fast Fourier Transform library, downloadable at http://www.fftw.org), and an implementation of MPI (the parallel programming library, for example, OpenMPI).
 To compile, locate the file "compile.sh".
-In this file, you will need to set the file paths to your own NETCDF, FFTW3, and MPI libraries.
-These paths must contain the "include" and "lib" directories to each library.
+In this file, you will need to set the file paths to your own compiled versions of the NetCDF, FFTW3, and MPI libraries.
+The directories pointed to by these paths must contain the "include" and "lib" subdirectories to each library.
+The MPI compiler wrappers (e.g. mpic++) must also be in the execution path.
 Run the script with "./compile.sh".
 If compilation is successful, the executable "solve.exe" will appear in the "bin" folder.

 To switch between the parallel and serial version, locate the file "stdafx.h" in the "include" directory.
 Locate the line with "#define PARALLEL".
 Set it to "#define PARALLEL 0" for the serial version and "#define PARALLEL 1" for the parallel version.
 The program must be recompiled when switching between parallel and serial.